Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 #1 Use Alternative Cooling Solutions

-When I say alternative cooling solutions, I don’t mean adding an Air Conditioner to the equation, as this will only drive up your electricity costs.
+When I say alternative cooling solutions, I don’t mean adding an Air Conditioner to the equation, as it will only drive up your electricity costs.
 What I’m recommending is to look for ways to create airflow in your home for free.

 Some of them are insulating your home, making your own heat-blocking curtains, repainting your roof with a lighter color, and caulking any cracks.